John, Duke of Berry: Service as regent

-Upon the death of his older brother Charles V in 1380, his son and heir, Charles VI was a minor, so John and his brothers, along with the king's maternal uncle the Duke of Bourbon acted as regents.
+Upon the death of his older brother Charles V in 1380, the latter's son and heir, Charles VI was a minor, so John and his brothers, along with the king's maternal uncle the Duke of Bourbon acted as regents.
 He was also appointed Lieutenant General in Languedoc in November of the same year, where he was forced to deal with the Harelle, a peasants' revolt spurred by heavy taxation in support of the war effort against the English.
-Following the death of Louis of Anjou in 1384, John and his brother Burgundy were the dominant figures in the kingdom.
+Following the death of Louis of Anjou in 1384, John and his brother, the Duke of Burgundy, were the dominant figures in the kingdom.
 The king ended the regency and took power into his own hands in 1388, giving the governance of the kingdom largely to his father's former ministers, who were political enemies of the king's powerful uncles.
 John was also stripped of his offices in Languedoc at that time.
-John and Burgundy bided their time, and were soon able to retake power, in 1392, when the King had his first attack of insanity, an affliction which would remain with him throughout his life.
-The two royal dukes continued to rule until 1402, when the king, in one of his moments of lucidity, took power from them and gave it to his brother Louis, Duke of Orléans.
+John and the duke bided their time, and were soon able to retake power, in 1392, when the king had his first attack of insanity, an affliction which would remain with him throughout his life.

+In the 1390s, the dukes of Berry and Burgundy would jockey for royal favor against the Duke of Orléans, Charles VI's brother.
+In April of 1401, while the Duke of Orléans was away from court, King Charles VI's uncles made him sign the lieutenancy of Languedoc, Berry, Auvergne, and Poitou back over to Jean de Berry.

 Simon of Cramaud, a canonist and prelate, served John in his efforts to find a way to end the Great Western schism that was not unfavorable to French interests.

 Later life

 In his later years, John became a more conciliatory figure in France.
-After the death of Philip the Bold in 1404, he was the last surviving son of King John, and generally tried to play the role of a peacemaker between the factions of his nephews Orléans and John the Fearless.
+After the death of Philip the Bold in 1404, he was the last surviving son of King John, and generally tried to play the role of a peacemaker between the factions of his nephews Louis of Orléans and John the Fearless.
 After the murder of Orléans at the orders of the Duke of Burgundy, he generally took the Orléanist or Armagnac side in the civil war that erupted, but was always a moderate figure, attempting to reconcile the two sides and promote internal peace.
 It was largely due to John's urging that Charles VI and his sons were not present at the Battle of Agincourt in 1415.
-Remembering his father's fate as a captive after the Battle of Poitiers 59 years before, he feared the fate of France should the king and his heirs be taken captive and successfully prevented their participation.
+Remembering his father's fate as a captive after the Battle of Poitiers fifty-nine years before, he feared the fate of France if the king and his heirs should be taken captive and he therefore successfully prevented their participation.
 John died on 15 June 1416 in Paris a few months after the battle, which proved as disastrous as he had feared.

 Family and children

-John had the following issue by his first wife, Joanna of Armagnac (1346–1387), whom he married in 1360:
+John sired the following children by his first wife, Joanna of Armagnac (1346–1387), whom he married in 1360: